Blaize-Egelhof/P4-Genepool/README.md

   ### Staff Page

-  - Staff Page consists of 4 unique headings , "Unanswered Tickets" , "Answered Tickets" , "Unauthorised Quote Requests" and "Unauthorised Callback Requests" .
+  The staff Page consists of 4 unique headings, "Unanswered Tickets", "Answered Tickets", "Unauthorised Quote Requests" and "Unauthorised Callback Requests".
 Below each section is a grouping of all related objects.
-Unanswered and Answered Tickets simply pull authorised ticket objects based on their status's (Unanswered Or Answered) and groups them for visual clarity.
+Unanswered and Answered Tickets simply pull authorised ticket objects based on their statuses (Unanswered Or Answered) and groups them for visual clarity.

    ![Staff Page p1](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/staff-pagep1.PNG)
    ![Staff Page p2](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/staff-pagep2.PNG)
    ![Staff Page p3](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/staff-pagep3.PNG)

-  - Staff can Edit and View Ticket's created by clients , when a staff member replies to a ticket object , the status of the ticket is marked as "Answered", once this has happened both staff and clients have the option to close the ticket , if the requirements have been satisied , if a client replies to the ticket , the status is toggled back to "Unanswered" thus removing the ability to close the ticket.
+  - Staff can Edit and View Ticket created by clients, when a staff member replies to a ticket object, the status of the ticket is marked as "Answered", once this has happened both staff and clients have the option to close the ticket if the requirements have been satisfied if a client replies to the ticket, the status is toggled back to "Unanswered" thus removing the ability to close the ticket.

    ![Ticket View p1](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/ticket-viewp1.PNG)
    ![Ticket View p2](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/ticket-viewp2.PNG)

-  - Staff can also edit tickets using the edit button ,
+  - Staff can also edit tickets using the edit button,

    ![Ticket View p2](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/editticket.PNG)

-  - Closed tickets are hidden from staff and clients , but can be revealed by clicking the "Show Closed Tickets" , both clients and staff are able to re-open the tickets if needed , however only staff members have the right to delete a ticket once the status has been marked as "closed".
+  - Closed tickets are hidden from staff and clients, but can be revealed by clicking the "Show Closed Tickets", both clients and staff are able to re-open the tickets if needed, however, only staff members have the right to delete a ticket once the status has been marked as "closed".

    ![Closed Tickets](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/closedticketobjects.PNG)

-  -For Unauthorised Quote Requests and Unauthorised Callback Requests , staff can view the objects and make edit modifications to them , additionally they can also mark the objects as "completed" thus hiding them.
+  -For Unauthorised Quote Requests and Unauthorised Callback Requests, staff can view the objects and make edit modifications to them, additionally, they can also mark the objects as "completed" thus hiding them.
-  -These hidden objects can be revealed by clicking the "Show Completed Unauthorised Objects" link which reveals all objects , staff can choose to re-open the objects if needed , thus reversing the hidding feature.
+  -These hidden objects can be revealed by clicking the "Show Completed Unauthorised Objects" link which reveals all objects, staff can choose to re-open the objects if needed , thus reversing the hidding feature.

    ![Closed Objects](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/closedauthorisedobjects.PNG)